simon-ritchie/apysc/docstring_markdowns/apysc/_string/indent_util.md

 ## `make_spaces_for_html` function docstring

-Make spaces that multiplied 2 to specified indentation number.<hr>
+Make spaces that multiply 2 to a specified indentation number.<hr>

 **[Parameters]**